convexset/meteor-locker/README.md

 ### Publications

-Before talking about publication functionality, it is useful to provide an example of a subscription context which will be used for authentication and computing selectors for collection data.
+Before talking about publication functionality, it is useful to provide an example of a publication context which will be used for authentication and computing selectors for collection data.

-Here is an example of a subscription context (the `this` when a publication function is called during a subscription):
+Here is an example of a publication context (the `this` when a publication function is called during a subscription):
 ```javascript
 {
     _session: { /* Don't Worry About This */ },